Explore Korean film design at 'Build On-Screen Worlds'

 "I hope that the exhibition will contribute to developing the film industry of Korea and Thailand and cultural exchange between the two countries," she ended.

-"Production Design: Scene Architects Build On-Screen Worlds" is on view weekdays at the Korean Cultural Center from now until July 26 from 8.30am until 5pm.
+"Production Design: Scene Architects Build On-Screen Worlds" is on view weekdays at the Korean Cultural Centre from now until July 26 from 8.30am until 5pm.
 For more details, visit facebook.com/koreanculturalcenterTH.